 The programme fee is RM6,006.00 for Ciarb members and RM7,207.20 for non-members.
-The fee includes registration on the programme (Assessments 1 & 2 only), study materials and refreshments throughout the day.
+The fee includes registration on the programme, study materials and refreshments throughout the day.
 Candidates are advised to refer to the Fee Terms and Conditions which details other fees that may be relevant.